-The following publications are available on the Documentation and Diagnostics CD:
+The following publications are available on the computer hard drive:

-- Quick Setup & Getting Started (available in print and Adobe Acrobat PDF on the CD) Helps you connect the computer and peripheral devices and set up factory-provided software; also includes basic troubleshooting information should you encounter any problems during initial startup. - Hardware Reference Guide (PDF on the CD) Provides an overview of the product hardware, as well as instructions for upgrading this series of computers; includes information on RTC batteries, memory, and power supply. - Computer Setup (F10) Utility Guide (PDF on the CD) Provides instructions on using this tool to reconfigure or modify default settings for maintenance purposes or when installing new hardware devices. - Desktop Management Guide (PDF on the CD) Provides definitions and "how to" instructions for security and Intelligent Manageability features that are preinstalled on some models. - Network & Internet Communications Guide (PDF on the CD) Provides basic networking information and instructions for installing device drivers and using network interface controller (NIC) features preinstalled on some desktop models; also provides information about Internet Service Providers and using the Internet. - Troubleshooting Guide (PDF on the CD) A comprehensive guide that provides helpful hints for troubleshooting this computer and scenarios for resolving possible hardware or software problems; includes information about diagnostic codes, as well as information on running the diagnostics utility.

-Safety & Regulatory Information Guide (PDF on the CD) Provides safety and regulatory information that ensures compliance with U.S., Canadian, and various international regulations.
+- Quick Setup & Getting Started (also available in print)-Helps you connect the computer and peripheral devices and set up factory-provided software; also includes basic troubleshooting information should you encounter any problems during initial startup. - Hardware Reference Guide-Provides an overview of the product hardware, as well as instructions for upgrading this series of computers; includes information on RTC batteries, memory, and power supply. - Computer Setup (F10) Utility Guide-Provides instructions on using this tool to reconfigure or modify default settings for maintenance purposes or when installing new hardware devices. - Desktop Management Guide-Provides definitions and "how to" instructions for security and Intelligent Manageability features that are preinstalled on some models. - Troubleshooting Guide-A comprehensive guide that provides helpful hints for troubleshooting this computer and scenarios for resolving possible hardware or software problems; includes information about diagnostic codes, as well as information on running the diagnostics utility. - Safety & Regulatory Information Guide-Provides safety and regulatory information that ensures compliance with U.S., Canadian, and various international regulations.